Lima–Van Wert–Wapakoneta combined statistical area

-The Lima–Van Wert–Wapakoneta Combined Statistical Area (CSA) is made up of three counties in Northwest Ohio.
-The Lima Metropolitan Statistical Area and two Micropolitan Statistical Areas - Van Wert and Wapakoneta, are components of the CSA.
-As of the 2000 Census, the CSA had a population of 184,743 (though a July 1, 2009 estimate placed the population at 179,552).
+The Lima–Van Wert–Celina, OH Combined Statistical Area (CSA) is made up of four counties in Northwest Ohio.
+The Lima, OH Metropolitan Statistical Area and three Micropolitan Statistical Areas - Celina, Van Wert and Wapakoneta, are components of the CSA.
+As of the 2020 Census, the CSA had a population of 220,087, with an estimated population of 218,540 in 2025.